-Working initially with six new care model vanguards across England, NHS England with three national partners (The RSA, the New Economics Foundation and Nesta) will develop, test and spread effective ways of mobilising people in social movements that improve health and care outcomes and show a positive return on investment.
-This programme will also work with the wider vanguard network and beyond to support development and spread of social movements in health and care.
+Working initially with six new care model vanguards across England, NHS England with three national partners (The RSA, the New Economics Foundation and Nesta) to test and spread effective ways to contributing to the momentum for change in the health system in England.

 Six local vanguards will receive national support and funding:

 - Wellbeing Erewash aims to shift investment and energy ‘upstream’ to encourage thriving communities, where people feel confident and supported to choose healthier lifestyles, stay well, know how to get help and Person Centred support when needed.
 Approaches include supporting time banking, building young people’s resilience and asset-based community development work.